antonio-valdez-arce/easy-deployer/README.md

 4. Copy `/tasks/sample.sh` to `/tasks/your-task-name.sh` and write your app deploying script.

    Here you have to write your actual build and deployment instructions.

+   For example:
-For example: clone your jekyll blog from github, build it (of couse you need to have jekyll installed in your server), copy built files to the correct location, finally clean up.
+   * clone your jekyll blog from github
+   * build it (of course you need to have jekyll installed in your server)
+   * copy built files to the correct location
+   * finally clean up
+   * etc.

 5. Test your task running it from the browser: